 Carilion, Dr. Kent Murphy and certain other stockholders have rights to require us, subject to certain conditions, to file one or more registration statements providing for the sale of up to an aggregate of approximately 6.4 million shares of our common stock, which number includes approximately 1.3 million shares of common stock issuable to Carilion upon conversion of shares of Series A Preferred Stock it currently holds, or to include their shares in registration statements that we may file for ourselves or other stockholders.
 Once we register the issuance of these shares, they can generally be freely sold in the public market.
 Dr. Murphy currently owns approximately 2.8 million shares of our common stock and Carilion owns approximately 2.2 million shares of our common stock excluding approximately 1.3 million shares of common stock issuable upon conversion of Series A Preferred Stock also held by Carilion.
-Dr. Murphy previously advised us of his intent to exercise his right to require us to register his shares for resale in a registered offering on Form S-3.
-If Dr. Murphy pursues the registration of his shares for resale, as described above, we may also be obligated to register shares held by Carilion for resale pursuant to our Investor Rights Agreement.
+Dr. Murphy has advised us of his intent to exercise his right to require us to register his shares for resale in a registered offering on Form S-3.
+If Dr. Murphy or Carilion pursues the registration of his or its shares for resale, as described above, we may also be obligated to register shares held by the other for resale pursuant to our Investor Rights Agreement.
 Sales of shares by Dr. Murphy or Carilion, or even the filing of a registration statement registering the resale of such shares, may have a material adverse effect on the market price of our stock.

-Even if Dr. Murphy elects not to require us to register his shares at this time, we cannot assure you that Carilion, Dr. Murphy or any of our other significant stockholders will not seek to sell their shares at any time, which could have an adverse effect on the market price of our stock.
+We cannot assure you that Carilion, Dr. Murphy or any of our other significant stockholders will not seek to sell their shares at any time, which could have an adverse effect on the market price of our stock.